 Tarantino has explained the massive influence films have had on how he writes his own material, “My head is a sponge.
 I listen to what everyone says, I watch little idiosyncratic behaviour, people tell me a joke and I remember it.
 People tell me an interesting story in their life and I remember it.
 When I go and write my new characters, my pen is like an antenna, it gets that information, and all of a sudden these characters come out more or less fully formed.
 I don’t write their dialogue, I get them talking to each other.”

-Check out the complete list of Tarantino’s 12 favourite movies of all time below:
+Check out the complete list of 12 favorite Quentin Tarantino streaming movies of all time below:

 Apocalypse Now – Francis Ford Coppola, 1979